frostybiscuit/YASB-Setup/README.md

 If you want to configure the widgets I would highly suggest to check the documentation on the official [YAML repository](https://github.com/amnweb/yasb/blob/main/docs/Configuration.md).

 ### Styling
 As for the styling, it would also be best to follow the guides and examples from the YAML documentations.
-But if you only want to adapt some colors, font-sizes and maybe spacings, simply open the **global-styles.css** which is in **/styles/global** and adapt the variables to your liking.<br>
+But if you only want to adapt some colors, font-sizes and maybe spacings, simply open the **styles.css** from the root folder and adapt the variables to your liking.<br>
 The individual widget styles are then located in **/styles/widgets**.

 ## Known issues